dastinnette/github_clone/README.markdown

-# APIcurious - GitHub Dashboard Reconstruction
+# GitHub Clone - GitHub Dashboard Reconstruction

 ## Overview

-This project uses the GitHub API to implement a 3rd party app that uses OAuth 2.0 to log users in via GitHub and to consume their data to display a similar looking dashboard.
+This project uses the GitHub API to implement a 3rd party app that uses Omniauth-GitHub to log users in via GitHub and to consume their data to display a similar looking dashboard.

 ## Dependencies